brittyazel/DevTool/README.md

 ViragDevTool is in beta  so there is lots of stuff to add and tune.

-1. Create dynamic text and color size chooser (probably not everyone likes SystemFont_Small)
+1. Create dynamic text color and size chooser (probably not everyone likes SystemFont_Small)
 2. Add filters by object name and type

-3. Add object deep copy option
+Not important:
-4. Add predefined buttons for every WoW API (just like _G)
+* Add predefined buttons for every WoW API (just like _G)
-5. Add row delimiters so we can resize rows in table
+* Add function args info and description from mapping file
-6. Add function args info and description from mapping file
+* Add object deep copy option

 ### How to contribute
 For now this addon will be updated only when i need certain feature in my other addon's development